marciovmartins/hal-explorer-issue-/README.md

 <ol>
 <li>
-How is returned a 401 status code with content type application/prs.hal-forms+json and proper payload, the HAL Explorer will not display the Links and HAL-FORMS Template Elements sections on the left.
+When is returned a 401 status code with content type application/prs.hal-forms+json and proper payload, the HAL Explorer will not display the Links and HAL-FORMS Template Elements sections on the left.

 <details>